Skip to main content

 The promesse d'achat is also appropriate when the buyer must sell their current property before having sufficient funds to complete the purchase — in this case, a condition of sale of the buyer's existing property may be included.
 When the seller needs time to consult their own advisers, obtain a court authorization (for example, in a succession context where a probate order may be required), or obtain consent from a co-owner, the acceptance deadline in the promesse accommodates this process.

 For transactions involving commercial or industrial property, buyers often need a due diligence period to review leases, environmental site assessments, municipal permits, and financial records before waiving conditions.
 The promesse d'achat provides the legal framework for this process.
-Even for parties transacting without a broker, executing a promesse d'achat before visiting the notary ensures the parties' agreement is clearly documented and enforceable, reducing the risk of disputes over what was agreed during verbal negotiations.
+Even for parties transacting without a broker, executing a promesse d'achat before visiting the notary confirms the parties' agreement is clearly documented and enforceable, reducing the risk of disputes over what was agreed during verbal negotiations.
 The document should be signed well in advance of the notarial closing — typically four to eight weeks — to allow all conditions to be satisfied.

 What to Include in Your Promise to Purchase (Quebec)